FHust/ISEAFramework/README.md

 + configure once more and generate
 + After generating open project with visual studio and compile project

-An longer description can be found [here](doxygen/buildingUnderWindows.md).
+A longer description can be found [here](doxygen/buildingUnderWindows.md).

 Documentation
 =========